 Jennifer C McEntire

 Jennifer Cleveland McEntire is VP and Chief Science Officer at the Acheson Group.
 Prior to joining Leavitt Partners, Jennifer served as Senior Staff Scientist and Director of Science and Technology Projects with the Institute of Food Technologists with responsibility for grant and contract work.
 A food microbiologist by training, she leds IFT tasks in the areas of food defense, product tracing, and other work related to food safety.
 Dr. McEntire received her BS with Distinction in Agriculture (magna cum laude, majoring in Food Science) from the University of Delaware.
 She conducted her doctoral work in the Department of Food Science at Rutgers University as a USDA National Needs Fellow in Food Safety, which provided the opportunity to complete internships at the National Food Processors Association (now GMA), and Center for Food Safety and Applied Nutrition at the FDA.
 She has authored or co-authored several peer reviewed publications, several book chapters, has provided Congressional briefings and testimony to federal agencies, and has presented her work nationally and internationally.
 She continues to serve as an IFT spokesperson to the media on food safety and defense related issues.

 Institute of Food Technologists

 With the passion for food science and the tools of computer science, I am ready to make a difference and build a better world around us!

-I am the Manager of Food Safety Programs at the Institute of Food Technologists (IFT).
-I manage IFT’s science and policy initiatives related to food safety, defense and traceability.
+I am a Program Director at the Institute of Food Technologists (IFT).
+I direct IFT’s science and policy initiatives related to food safety, defense and traceability.
 Most recently, I was the IFT lead on the food product tracing pilots conducted for the U.S. Food and Drug Administration as mandated by the U.S. Food Safety Modernization Act.
 Prior to joining IFT, I was a Research Associate at the Purdue Homeland Security Institute conducting research in the use of technology in emergency planning and preparedness.
 I received my Bachelor of Science degree in Computer Science and Master of Science degree in Interdisciplinary Food Science, both from Purdue University in West Lafayette, Indiana.
 I have authored or co-authored several peer-reviewed publications and have presented at national conferences.